github/codeql/change-notes/1.20/extractor-javascript.md

 ## Changes to code extraction

 * Parallel extraction of JavaScript files (but not TypeScript files) on LGTM is now supported.
-The `LGTM_THREADS` environment variable can be set to indicate how many files should be extracted in parallel.
-If this variable is not set, parallel extraction is disabled.
+If LGTM is configured to evaluate queries using multiple threads, then JavaScript files are also extracted using multiple threads.
 * Experimental support for [E4X](https://developer.mozilla.org/en-US/docs/Archive/Web/E4X), a legacy language extension developed by Mozilla, is available.
 * Additional [Flow](https://flow.org/) syntax is now supported.
 * [Nullish Coalescing](https://github.com/tc39/proposal-nullish-coalescing) expressions are now supported.